ObeoNetwork/GraphicalServerProtocol/specification.md

 ### RequestExportSvgAction

-Used to request the export of the diagram as an SVG image.
+Used to request the export of the graphical model as an SVG image.

 ```typescript
 class RequestExportSvgAction implements Action {